gecko0307/dagon/doc/tutorials/Tutorial 13. Custom Shaders.md

 }
 ```

 Dagon only supports std140 memory layout.
 This example uses `align(16)` to ensure 16-byte alignment of the fields, but it is not necessary if the struct already complies with std140.
+Basic compliancy check is done at compile time, when the `UniformBlockParameter` specialization is defined.

 ```d
 UniformBlockParameter!MyStruct myStructUniform;